 Someone else — the murderer — has a different plan.
 Either Sadie kills him, the reverend’s wife kills him, or else she somehow finds out, leading the reverend to kill himself.

-Leading up to the battle we have a ‘battle-state-of-mind’ in which the author describes the weather, the surroundings, in an ominous, restless kind of way:
+Leading up to the big struggle we have a ‘big struggle-state-of-mind’ in which the author describes the weather, the surroundings, in an ominous, restless kind of way:

 [Dr Macphail] scratched his mosquito bites.
 He felt very short-tempered.
 When the rain stopped and the sun shone, it was like a hothouse, seething, humid, sultry, breathless, and you had a strange feeling that everything was growing with a savage violence.
 The natives, blithe and childlike by reputation, seemed then, with their tattooing and their dyed hair, to have something sinister in their appearance; and when they pattered along at your heels with their naked feet you looked back instinctively. [sideshadowing] You felt they might at any moment come behind you swiftly and thrust long knife between your shoulder blades.
 You could not tell what dark thoughts lurked behind their wide-set eyes.
 They had a little the look of ancient Egyptians painted on a temple wall, and there was about them the terror of what is immeasurably old.